 - If you plan to use animals in your inquiry then you must comply with Animal Ethics requirements.
 Check with your science teacher before you start.

-- You must keep a science journal or log book containing dates for your on-going ideas, raw data, notes and a completed Risk Assessment for Scientific Inquiry Form.
-Your science teacher needs to sign this form.
+- You must keep a science journal or log book containing dates for your on-going ideas, raw data, notes and where needed a completed Risk Assessment for Scientific Inquiry Form (remember your science teacher needs to sign this form).

 - Your scientific report should include the following sections: